icey830/restapiexpress/README.md

 - connect database (for example MongoDb)
 - create single sign on tables (Username, password, API-Token)
 - generete sessions based on user

+Become a contributer
+=
+We are looking for contributers.
+Please contact samuelschmid75@gmail.com.